Honey badger (men's rights): Expulsion from the Calgary Expo

 The convention booth represented Tieman's "Xenospora" webcomic.
 The GamerGate logo on a poster on their booth attracted online harassment, because of its association with online harassment of women.
 Tieman and a male associate were criticized for attending the "Women Into Comics" panel and giving their views as men's rights activists to derail the discussion.
 On April 17, the Calgary Expo expelled the Honey Badger Brigade booth, and banned them from future events, stating the group was actively disregarding the Expo mandate of being a positive and safe event for everyone.

-Tieman and the Honey Badger Brigade sued the Calgary Expo and website The Mary Sue, which wrote about the incident, for expelling and defaming them.
+Tieman and the Honey Badger Brigade sued the Calgary Expo and website The Mary Sue, which wrote about the incident, for expelling and allegedly defaming them.
 They crowdfunded $30,000 to finance the case, and hired controversial disbarred lawyer Harry Kopyto for paralegal advice.
 They lost their case on August 1, 2018.

 Other Honey Badgers

-Besides those mentioned above, other prominent female men's rights activists that have been listed among the Honey Badgers include:
+Other prominent female men's rights activists that have been listed among the Honey Badgers include: